-Students in 11th and 12th grade have the option of taking one or more Advanced Placement (AP) classes for an additional fee.
+Students in 11th and 12th grade may have the option of taking one or more Advanced Placement (AP) classes for an additional fee.
 Students who score well on the AP exam may be eligible to receive credit at participating colleges and universities.
 To take an AP class, students must have at least an 80% average and teacher approval from relevant previous courses.
 Students who sign up to take an AP class must also take the AP test, unless no alternate class was available.
-Only students who take the AP test will receive GPA credit according to the AP scale.
+AP classes receive a weighted GPA according to the AP scale.